leonardosetti/DoingShell/README.md

 ## All posted scripts are home made and arent sophisticaated enough to be distributed.

-All scripts were disigned in Debian 10 using Gnome.
+All scripts were designed in  Debian GNU/Linux 10 (buster) and Gnome 3.30.2.
-The main purpose of this content is practice Bash iplementetion from beginning.
+The main purpose of this content is practice Bash iplementation from zero.
+All scripts are under GPL - GNU General Public License v3.0

 Be free to get it and improve.

-Ther is no license defined yet... but it will sooner

 Thank you